robertpyke/Tutorials/aws/ddb_materialized_view_via_lambda/README.md

 ![Lambda Test Response](https://cdn.rawgit.com/robertpyke/Tutorials/168e5aad/aws/ddb_materialized_view_via_lambda/LambdaTestLogs.png "Lambda Test Response")

-Let's now update the Lambda function, so that it increments a count of points on the associate map, everytime a point is added.
+Let's now update the Lambda function, so that it increments a count of points on the associated map, everytime a point is added.

 ```python